 - Tingxie practice – realise that getting the characters right is a cornerstone to keeping up in class!
 Make sure the child has the tools to revise their weekly spelling lists.
 Perhaps this means using an app if no one in the family can assist (see my review on how we’re using Skritter to fill this gap), or perhaps this means asking the Chinese teacher to record the words in a voice file each week, so the child can play it and practice on their own.

 - Supporting online classes – If you realy need more support, you could consider a one-to-one online Chinese langage class.
-They’re considersbly cheaper than enrichment centres and often you can do them in your own time from home.
-Some of them like LingoAce follow closely to the MOE syllabus, and others like Vitamin M or Dim Sum Warriors not only follow the MOE syllabus but do it through doodling and laughter.
+They’re considerably cheaper than enrichment centres and often you can do them in your own time from home.
+Some of them like LingoAce and GenieBook follow closely to the MOE syllabus, and others like Vitamin M or Dim Sum Warriors not only follow the MOE syllabus but do it through doodling and laughter.

 4. Put more Mandarin Chinese into your lifestyles